Est.2010

 The most successful Project Managers aren’t necessarily the most technical; they’re the ones who know how to connect people, data, and tools to achieve better outcomes.
 By building a balanced mix of technical understanding and human-centred skills, you’ll be well placed to lead projects that are both innovative and grounded in real-world results.

-• Risk analysis and forecasting – 50%
+• 52% in risk analysis and forecasting

 Lightbulb 1